F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 ![](../images/OpenCore-Boot-Picker.png)

 You will soon reach the installer screen!
-If you enabled verbose mode when building OCLP, a lot of text will run across the screen.
+If you enabled verbose mode when building OpenCore, a lot of text will run across the screen.
 From there, it's just like any normal macOS install.
 For an example of how the boot process looks, see the following video:

 * [OpenCore Legacy Patcher Boot Process](https://youtu.be/AN3zsbQV_n4)